eddieleejw/textgpt/README.md

 The chatbot will ask you for your OpenAI API key, in order to access the OpenAI language models.

-### Using Streamlit
+### Building a database

+### Querying the database

+1. Open streamlit with `streamlit run streamlit.py`

-1. Put in your OpenAI API key
+2. Put in your OpenAI API key

+3. Select your project

-2. Put in your query
+4. Put in your query

-3. Press `Run`
+5. Press `Run`

 # Example